July 22 - August 8, 2015

 Deb Como-Kepler, Psy.D. is a psychologist in private practice who specializes in psychotherapy with families and adolescents.
 A clinical supervisor in the Lewiston area, she has particular interest and training in attachment theory and therapy.
 Dr. Como‑Kepler is also a part‑time instructor in the Social and Behavioral Sciences Program of Lewiston‑Auburn College.

-Dr. Julie Alexandrin, Associate Professor and Coordinator of Abilities and Disabilities Studies, came to USM in 2007 to create a professional program for educators who work with youth who are gifted and talented and/or have disabilities.
+Dr. Julie Alexandrin, Associate Professor, came to USM in 2007 to create a professional program for educators who work with youth who are gifted and talented and/or have disabilities.
 This work resulted in the Abilities and Disabilities Studies program, created in 2008, with concentrations in gifted and talented, special education and Teaching ALL Students, with an emphasis in Universal Design and working with students with a disability who are gifted and talented, and/or who are English Language Learners.

 The application deadline is March 16, 2015.